lubranoa/CS340-Golf-Tracker-DB/README.md

 <!-- Project Description -->
 ## Project Description

-This project is a Golf Tracking application that provides a web-based user interface (UI) for a Database Administrator to interact with a cloud-hosted MySQL database of golf data.
+This project is a Golf Tracking application that provides a web-based user interface (UI) for a Database Administrator to interact with a cloud-hosted MySQL relational database of golf data.
 It is the culmination of an entire term's worth of effort to deploy this database administration application using a development process involving multiple iterative steps of designing, developing, and implementing peer and staff feedback on our database modeling and diagrams, SQL queries, client and server-side code, and UI/UX of the web application.

 **Note:** The assignment specifications did not require the use of RESTful practices in the application.
 The specifications also stated that this would *not* be a customer facing application, thus there was no need for login pages, sessions, registering users, etc. The main purpose of the project was to provide the primary user, a Database Admin, with a web interface for data tables.